-About 15 kilometers past Diamond Head (the eastern boundary of Waikiki) is Hanauma Bay (“Ha-now-ma,” meaning curved bay).
+Hanauma Bay (“Ha-now-ma,” meaning curved bay) is about 15 kilometers past Diamond Head (the eastern boundary of Waikiki) via Kalanianaole Highway.
 The bay is a coral reef, where snorkelers can view abundant fish.
-The shallow water creates clear turquoise and aquamarine colors.
+The clear shallow water creates turquoise and aquamarine colors.
 Get there early, since the bay also has a nice beach that’s quite popular.

 Offshore is an old volcanic crater formally called Manana (“Ma-na-na,” meaning buoyant), but popularly known as Rabbit Island.
 An entrepreneur brought rabbits to the island in 1890.
-Since Hawaiians were not particularly fond of rabbit stew, the business rapidly failed.
-But the lagomorphs multiplied until 1994, when biologists removed the rascally rabbits to create a sea bird sanctuary.
+As Hawaiians were not particularly fond of either rabbit stew or bunny slippers, the business rapidly failed.
+But the rabbits multiplied until 1994, when biologists removed the rascally lagomorphs to create a seabird sanctuary.

-Another scenic beach park on the windward (east) coast is Kualoa
+Another scenic beach park on the windward coast is Kualoa

 (“Koo-ah-low-ah,” meaning long back).
 It has been featured in numerous

-The Pali Highway is an inland route from Honolulu to the Windward Coast.
+The Pali Highway is an inland route from Honolulu to the windward coast.
 The main attraction (for which the highway is named) is the Nuuanu Pali (“New-oo-ah-new Pah-lee”) Lookout.
 The name means cool high cliff, and it’s exactly that: 361 meters above sea level and very windy.
-The constant winds can be brutal, but the sweeping view of much of the Windward coast is worth risking the loss of your hat.
+The constant winds can be brutal, but the sweeping view of the windward coast is worth risking the loss of your hat.

-meditation on a lotus flower.
-Outside is a Japanese garden, complete with a pond full of
+lotus flower.
+Outside is a Japanese garden, complete with a pond full of koi

-Continuing up the Windward coast leads past the northern tip of Oahu to the north shore and Haleiwa (“Ha-lay-ee-vah,” meaning home of attractive people).
-In the winter the big waves make the beaches there among the world’s best places for surfing.
-Even in the off-season the waves can be impressive; the vigilant lifeguards certainly earn their money.
+Continuing up the windward coast leads to the northern tip of Oahu, and then to the leeward (west) side of the island.
+During the winter, big waves off the beaches around Haleiwa (“Ha-lay-ee-vah,” meaning home of attractive people) makes that area one of the world’s best places for surfing.
+Even in the off-season, the waves on Oahu’s leeward north shore can be dangerous enough to keep the vigilant lifeguards busy.